 The Middle Bedroom

 The last room I am sharing is the middle bedroom.
-It’s always. been kind of a “mish-mash” room that I have always felt needed some TLC.
+It’s always been kind of a “mish-mash” room that I have always felt needed some TLC.
 Each bed has a trunk at the end and I bought those at Round Top right after we bought the home.
 My favorite vintage finds in the room are the two architectural porch railings that I hung above the beds.
-I bought these in March, just after Round Top was closed for COVID, and a vendor was thrilled that I bought them.
+I bought these in March of 2020, just after Round Top was closed for COVID, and a vendor was thrilled that I bought them.
 I didn’t dare bargain because they were so cheap and I knew they were going to look great on the shiplap wall.

 It has been so much fun to reminisce about all of these favorite unique vintage items.
 Kind of like I have been vintage flea market shopping today so this tour on my blog has been a great thing!

 I only hope you enjoyed it as much as I did.

 Pin the image below to your Craft or fall decor boards on Pinterest (just click the Pin button in the top left corner).
 You can also follow along with me on Pinterest!